dessn/Pippin/README.md

     OPTS:
       MODEL: SNN_TRAIN  # Havent shown this defined.
 Or /somepath/to/model.pt
       VARIANT: vanilla # or "variational" or "bayesian".
 Defaults to "vanilla"
-      REDSHIFT: True  # Use redshift info when classifying.
-Defaults to True.
+      REDSHIFT: True  # What redshift info to use when classifying.
+Defaults to 'zspe'.
+Options are [True, False, 'zpho', 'zspe', or 'none'].
+True and False are legacy options which map to 'zspe', and 'none' respectively.
       NORM: cosmo_quantile  # How to normalise LCs.
 Other options are "perfilter", "cosmo", "global" or "cosmo_quantile".
       CYCLIC: True  # Defaults to True for vanilla and variational model
       SEED: 0  # Sets random seed.
 Defaults to 0.